Single-speed bicycle: Single-speed cycle conversions

-A reasonable "road" gear ratio, for the 700 x 28c wheel size a, is 46:17, approximately a 2.7:1 ratio and 71.75 gear inches, for very versatile asphalt riding, and a better lifespan with good road duty.
+A reasonable "road" gear ratio, for the 700 × 28c wheel size a, is 46:17, approximately a 2.7:1 ratio and 71.75 gear inches, for very versatile asphalt riding, and a better lifespan with good road duty.

 Fixed-gear setups work especially well with higher 40s chainrings, so the rotation ratio is closer to a wider 3:1, avoiding the tighter ratios, which will spin too fast, especially when descending steep hills.

 Note that the larger diameter gear and chain ring, clearly, offers the best longevity, with much better wear characteristics than smaller gear and chain ring sets and less rounding of the teeth, over time.

 Flip-flop hubs

 Flip-flop, or double-sided hubs are threaded on both sides.
 Usually one side has a track-type threading (with lock ring), and the other side is threaded for a single-speed standard freewheel.
 It is possible to find them with track threading on both sides, but not easily.
 The cyclist can then change gears manually by reversing the drive wheel.

 The usual way to use a flip-flop hub is to have a fixed gear on one side, and a single speed freewheel on the other.
 Ideally, the freewheel sprocket would be one or two teeth larger than the fixed sprocket.
 This allows for extended hill climbs at a lower ratio than the fixed gear provides.
 The freewheel in this gear also allows the cyclist to coast on a steep descent.